Thiagojm/aws_rng/README.md

 The scripts will run automatically on startup.
 The main script checks for an internet connection and synchronizes the system time, while the rng_collect.py and send_aws.py scripts will be launched in separate terminal windows.

+Obs: Try using this command if bitbabbler stops working:
+>
+    sudo service seedd stop

 ## Support

 If you encounter any problems or have any suggestions, please open an issue or a pull request.